IndexThePlanet/Logan/Contigs.md

 ## Size

 Careful, this S3 bucket is huge.
-The total size of all unitigs is 385 terabytes compressed.
+The total size of all contigs is 315 terabytes compressed.
 It contains 26.7M files.
 Just listing the folder will take half an hour.

 ## Downloading